Dry Eye Treatments

 Lipiflow

-This is the ultimate option in treating MGD.
+This is an option in treating MGD.
 A very sophisticated device that warms the lids and squeezes them to evacuate old oils within the glands.
 Very useful in giving the disease a good kick-start.
 While excellent in selected cases, the use of warm compresses; EyeBag or Blephasteam is necessary to maintain the health and function of the glands.
-For more on Lipiflow click here
+Currently, this is not a treatment offered at Centre for Sight.

 Laser eye surgery and dry eye